 Work with the Finance Department to ensure that gifts are used for the purposes agreed with the donor.

-Ensure that accurate records are kept of fundraising operations and donations, in line with the Data Protection Act and in compliance with GDPR and the ICO guidelines.
+Ensure that accurate records are kept of fundraising operations and donations, in line with the Data Protection Act and compliance with GDPR and the ICO guidelines.

 Conduct prospect research and solicitation planning.